wasmCloud/wadm/README.md

 Now wasmCloud is configured to automatically scale your component to 10 instances based on incoming load.

-## Responsibilities

-**wadm** has a very small set of responsibilities, which actually contributes to its power.

-- **Manage Application Specifications** - Manage models consisting of _desired state_.
-This includes
-  the creation and deletion and _rollback_ of models to previous versions.
-Application specifications are defined using the [Open Application Model](https://oam.dev/).
-For more information on wadm's specific OAM features, see our [OAM README](./oam/README.md).
-- **Observe State** - Monitor wasmCloud [CloudEvents](https://wasmcloud.com/docs/reference/cloud-event-list) from all hosts in a lattice to build the current state.
-- **Take Compensating Actions** - When indicated, issue commands to the [lattice control interface](https://github.com/wasmCloud/interfaces/tree/main/lattice-control) to bring about the changes necessary to make the desired and observed state match.

 ## 🚧 Advanced

 You can find a Docker Compose file for deploying an end-to-end multi-tenant example in the [test](https://github.com/wasmCloud/wadm/blob/main/test/docker-compose-e2e-multitenant.yaml) directory.